HSU Library Diversity & Social Justice Working Group

 We want the library to live up to these values:

-Regularly scheduled meetings are open to students, staff, faculty and community members: Every other Thursday 1-2pm in Library 114 (next meeting: 1/24/2019
+Join us!
+Regularly scheduled meetings are open to students, staff, faculty and community members: Every other Thursday 1-2pm in Library 114.
+See calendar below for specific dates of upcoming meetings.

 We acknowledge and are mindful that Humboldt State University stands on lands that were originally occupied by the first people of this area, the Wiyot Tribe.